Pangolin Safari

 Why are pangolins endangered?

-The primary threat to pangolins is illegal trafficking.
-They are the world’s most poached mammal, sought after for their scales used in traditional medicine and their meat considered a delicacy in certain markets.
-In addition to the relentless poaching pressure, pangolins also face habitat loss and the tragic threat of electrocution on fences.
+The primary threat to pangolins globally is illegal trafficking while in South Africa, electrified fencing poses an arguably even greater danger.
+Pangolins are the world’s most Poached mammal, sought after for their scales used in traditional medicine and their meat considered a delicacy in certain markets.
+In addition to the relentless poaching pressure, pangolins also face habitat loss and the tragic threat of electrocution on fences as their reflex is to coil into a defensive ball, unintentionally wrapping themselves around the fencing wire.

 How Can I Help Pangolins?